 10 Brain Foods to Help Your Child Deal with Exam Stress

-Created by Puja Sharma Vasisht Updated on Mar 04, 2017
+Created by Puja Sharma Vasisht Updated on Mar 13, 2020

 With the date of school exams coming close, our anxiety and stress levels are also on the rise owing to the performance of our children.
-And nutrition becomes the primary concern during exams, because as parents we want to feed our child a healthy well-balanced diet that aids in his performances.
+And nutrition becomes the primary concern during exams because as parents we want to feed our child a healthy well-balanced diet that aids in his performances.
 There are certain foods, can say brain foods, which are a good source of energy to the body and particularly to the brain, boost memory and reduce the related stress.

-- Fish in Child's Diet - Studies show that a higher level of fish consumption provide omega -3 that helps in higher IQ, better cognitive development hence better handling of stress generally associated with exam studies.
+- Fish in Child's Diet - Studies show that a higher level of fish consumption provides omega -3 that helps in higher IQ, better cognitive development hence better handling of stress generally associated with exam studies.